 I want to quote at this point from two performance events which were, for me, highly charged, indeed singular: the first took place in Flanders, in early autumn in 1970, in the course of what was my first cycling visit to Belgium, while I was living in Paris; the second took place in the concert hall at the London Barbican, in January 2003.
 My first quote of a fragment of an event involves the work of a signature practitioner and a live event, recorded initially in b/w on film, and marketed now in VHS format.
 It involves spectacle, as well as live music performance; and although the singer undoubtedly performs an already-established persona, it doesn't seem to me that many of the categories specific to an analysis of "theatre" or "theatricalities" are useful in my attempt to grasp its operations.

 There is a curious neglect in performance analytical terms of Brel's performance work.
 His art, more generally, is approached in France in terms of poetry, rather than music, and his live performance of these rarely rates a mention.
 The songs themselves have been published without musical notation, even though they are sung, and as such participate in the French chansonnier tradition.
 There are some few references to Brel's work in Dauncy and Cannon's Popular Music in France from Chanson to Techno (2003), even though Brel was Belgian rather than French.
-Richard Middleton has written, in that same collection, along the lines of proposing that the 'thick description' of such popular phenomena might lead to production of a "musicology of society", rather than a sociology of music - whereas my own evidently less popular concern remains with the issue of performance professional mastery, and what, in Brel's case, might be learnt about it.
+In that same text (and elsewhere) Richard Middleton has taken up Hennion's observation (1990) that the 'thick description' of such popular phenomena might lead to production of a "musicology of society", rather than a sociology of music.
+The musicology of society will surely include the sorts of contingent factors I reference briefly in this paper, as well those related, more systematically, to the historical as well as place and role in the social spheres.
+My own evidently less popular concern remains with the issue of performance professional mastery, and what, in Brel's case, might be learnt about it.
 It may be that the music-writing-popular Gestalt theory might be of some use in terms of an engagement with performance composition and operations; on the other hand, I am not sure that this 'device', for all its charms, would do more than lead us in circles around the object of our analysis.

 My own preoccupation with the VHS recording of Brel's work may largely be a matter of its apparent ability to trigger for me a sense of 'something in the air' – a semiotically-delicate figural notion, to the extent that I cannot identify "a sign" to re-present it. ("Something in the air" needs to be identified in terms of a sub-semiotic figuration, of flickering particles, such as we find intimated in references to "atmosphere", hence the interest in "hypo-typosis".)
 I am more generally interested in Brel's aesthetic ownership of his collaborative performance; in signature – and how this might be im-pressed into expert practices; in his expert ability to compel and capture spectating, to bind me in to its detail to which I lend a particular attention; in the relative resistance of his expert practice to general theories of performance.
 Perhaps I might simply say here that his expert performance practice is internally differentiated, in compositional terms; is internally complex, in terms of the ways in which this particular artist works with affect and kinetic energy, while conjuring up a little poetic universe through positioning, gestuality, facial expressivity, movement, vocal complexity, kinetic energy and drive; in terms of the ways his work to the audience and/or to the camera, seems to mix together the wholly conventional and the wholly singular.
 Many of these terms lack precision in my uses of them.
 I have also found, however, in my use of this audio-visual (VHS) account, that I attend more carefully to song, singer, and the expert practices of the other musicians, while the performance captured visually saturates my looking.